kudashevs/php-8-new-features/README.md

 ```
 Additional information:
 - match is shorter and more convenient/readable
+- uses the strict type-safe comparison (===)
 - the result could be assigned to a variable or returned
-- uses the strict type-safe comparison (===)
 - match arms do not fall-through to later cases
+- throws \UnhandledMatchError if a default is not found

 More information:
 [[examples](src/new-features/match-expression)]